Laurel Krause ---- Co-founder & Director of the Truth Tribunal

 Emily Kunstler –-- Co-founder & Video Archivist of the Truth Tribunal

 Emily Kunstler graduated from NYU’s Tisch School of the Arts with a BFA and honors in Film and Video.
-She was a video producer for Democracy Now!, an independent national television and radio news program, and a studio art fellow with the Independent Study Program of the Whitney Museum of American Art in 2004.
-She is a co-founder of Off Center Media, a documentary production company dedicated to racial justice and social change.
-Her film, William Kunstler: Disturbing the Universe (Sundance ’09, POV/PBS), directed with her sister, Sarah Kunstler, was shortlisted for the Best Documentary Academy Award.
-Off Center Media films have contributed to campaigns to stay executions, persuade decision makers to reopen cases, and exonerate the wrongfully convicted.
-For more information on Off Center Media, please visit www.off-center.com.
+Emily was a video producer for Democracy Now!, an independent national television and radio news program, and a studio art fellow with the Independent Study Program of the Whitney Museum of American Art, and is a co-founder of the Kent State Truth Tribunal.
+In 2000, along with her sister, Sarah, Emily co-founded Off Center Media, a production company that produces documentaries exposing injustice in the criminal justice system.
+Off Center Media films have contributed to campaigns to stay executions, convince decision makers to reopen cases, and exonerate the wrongfully convicted.
+Emily has made two feature documentaries, William Kunstler: Disturbing the Universe (Sundance 2009, POV/PBS), which was short-listed for the Best Documentary Oscar, and Who We Are: A Chronicle of Racism in America (SXSX 2021) which won an Audience Award at SXSW and the Golden Space Needle at Seattle International Film Festival.

 Martina Radwan ---- Cinematographer